Gene Ormsby

-Gene Ormsby is a former English rugby league footballer who most recently played for the Barrow Raiders in the Betfred Championship.
-His position is wing.
+Gene Ormsby is a former English rugby league footballer who most recently played for the Barrow Raiders in the Championship.
+He plays on the wing.

 Ormsby joined Warrington at the age of 16 from amateur side Oldham St Annes ARLFC.
 After spending time as a dual registered player at Swinton, he made his Super League début in February 2014 against Leeds.
 Ormsby enjoyed a successful opening season with the Wolves, scoring 12 tries in his opening season.
-He scored his first career hat trick against the Salford in June 2015 in a 34-18 win..
-He has also had a loan spell at Oldham RLFC (Heritage № 1377).
+He scored his first career hat trick against the Salford in June 2015 in a 34–18 win..
+He has also had a loan spell at Oldham RLFC.

 In 2016, he was called up to the initial Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.; however, he did not make the cut for the final 22-man squad.